michel-iwaniec/OverlayPal/README.md

 This allows exporting the converted image (with palette display settings applied) to the binary formats used by the NES PPU hardware and other NES graphics editing tools.

 More specifically, the following files are saved:

 * [filename].nam file - The 1kB NES nametable data storing tile indices and 16x16 attributes selecting palettes
 * [filename].exram - Extended bits for tile indices and 8x8 attributes, matching the MMC5 exRAM layout
 * [filename]_bg.chr - The character data for the background layer
 * [filename]_spr.chr - The character data for the sprite layer
-* [filename].oam - The tile indices, positions and palette selection for sprites, encoded in NES Object Attribute Memory format
+* [filename].oam - Tile indices / positions / palette selection for sprites, encoded in NES Object Attribute Memory format
 * [filename]_palette.dat - The 32-entry palette representing NES PPU colors

 The dialog box will query you for the name of the .nam file, and derive the other filenames accordingly.